MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 ===========

-This training will show you how to run Sandboxed Applications on-top of a pre-built Multi-Sandbox Executable for the NXP i.MXRT1170 Evaluation Kit.
+This training will show you how to run Sandboxed Applications on top of a pre-built Multi-Sandbox Executable for the NXP i.MXRT1170 Evaluation Kit.

 During this training, you will learn how to run Sandboxed Application in Simulation using